davidpeckham/sublime-filterlines/README.md

-# Filter Lines plugin for Sublime Text 3
+# Filter Lines plugin for Sublime Text

-A Sublime Text 3 plugin that filters lines containing a string or matching a regular expression.
+A Sublime Text plugin that filters lines containing a string or matching a regular expression.
 Searches are case sensitive (for now) and use the Python regular expression syntax.

+Works with Sublime Text 2 and Sublime Text 3.

 * [How to install](#how-to-install)
 * [Available actions](#available-actions)